-1. To receive the Audited Financial Statements for the financial year ended 31 December 2019 and the Reports of the Directors and Auditors thereon.
-Please refer to Note 1 2.
-To re-elect the following Directors who retire by rotation pursuant to Clause 109 of the Company's Constitution:- 2.1 Hj Ariffin Bin Abdul Aziz; (Resolution 1) 2.2 Hj Ahmad Bin Khalid; and (Resolution 2) 2.3 Loo Sooi Guan.
-(Resolution 3) 3.
-To approve an additional Directors' fees and benefits of up to RM20,000.00 in respect of the period from 1 January 2019 until the conclusion of this Twenty Fifth Annual General Meeting.
-(Resolution 4) 4.
-To approve the payment of Directors' fees and benefits of up to RM250,000.00 in respect of the period from 24 July 2020 until the conclusion of the next annual general meeting of the Company.
-(Resolution 5) 5.
+To receive the Audited Financial Statements for the financial year ended 31 December 2020 and the Reports of the Directors and Auditors thereon.

+Please refer to Note 1

+- To re-elect the following Directors who retire by rotation pursuant to Clause 109 of the Company's Constitution:- - 2.1 Hj.
+Ahmad Bin Darus; - 2.2 Lee Tak Wing; and - 2.3 Datuk Hong Choon Hau. - To approve the payment of Directors' fees and benefits of up to RM250,000.00 in respect of the period from 1 July 2021 until the conclusion of the next annual general meeting of the Company. - 4.
 To re-appoint Messrs UHY as the Company's Auditors and to authorise the Directors to fix their remuneration.

+Annual General Meeting, subject to the provisions of the relevant regulatory authorities."

+(Resolution 2) (Resolution 3)

+SPECIAL BUSINESS

-(Resolution 6) SPEC IAL BUSINESS То со nsider and if thought fit, to pass, with or without modifications, the following resolutions:- 6.
-ORDINARY RESOLUTION RETENTION OF HJ AHMAD BIN DARUS AS INDEPENDENT DIRECTOR (Resolution 7) "THAT in accordance with the Malaysian Code on Corporate Governance, Hj Ahmad Bin Darus be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."
-7. ORDINARY RESOLUTION RETENTION OF GAN LENG SWEE AS INDEPENDENT DIRECTOR (Resolution 8) "THAT in accordance with the Malaysian Code on Corporate Governance, Gan Leng Swee be and is hereby retained as Senior Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."
-8. ORDINARY RESOLUTION RETENTION OF LEE TAK WING AS INDEPENDENT DIRECTOR (Resolution 9) "THAT in accordance with the Malaysian Code on Corporate Governance, Lee Tak Wing be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."
-9. ORDINARY RESOLUTION AUTHORITY FOR DIRECTORS TO ISSUE SHARES (Resolution 10) "THAT pursuant to Sections 75 and 76 of the Companies Act 2016, and subject to the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and the approvals of the relevant governmental and/or regulatory authorities (if any), the Directors be and are hereby empowered to issue new shares in the Company at any
+To consider and if thought fit, to pass, with or without modifications, the following resolutions:-

+5. ORDINARY RESOLUTION RETENTION OF HJ.
+AHMAD BIN DARUS AS INDEPENDENT DIRECTOR

+"THAT subject to the passing of Resolution 1, and in accordance with the Malaysian Code on Corporate Governance, Hj.
+Ahmad Bin Darus be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next

+6. ORDINARY RESOLUTION RETENTION OF GAN LENG SWEE AS INDEPENDENT DIRECTOR

+"THAT in accordance with the Malaysian Code on Corporate Governance, Gan Leng Swee be and is hereby retained as Senior Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."

+7. ORDINARY RESOLUTION RETENTION OF LEE TAK WING AS INDEPENDENT DIRECTOR

+"THAT subject to the passing of Resolution 2, and in accordance with the Malaysian Code on Corporate Governance, Lee Tak Wing be and is hereby retained as Independent Non-Executive Director of the Company and be designated as such until the conclusion of the next Annual General Meeting, subject to the provisions of the relevant regulatory authorities."

+8. ORDINARY RESOLUTION AUTHORITY FOR DIRECTORS TO ISSUE SHARES

-Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and the approvals of the relevant governmental and/or regulatory authorities (if any), the Directors be and are hereby empowered to issue new shares in the Company at any time, to such person or persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company at the time of issue AND THAT the Directors be and are hereby also empowered to obtain approval from Bursa Securities for the listing of and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting ("AGM") of the Company."
+"THAT pursuant to Sections 75 and 76 of the Companies Act 2016, and subject to the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities") and the approvals of the relevant governmental and/or regulatory authorities (if any), the Directors be and are hereby empowered to issue new shares in the Company at any time, to such person or persons, upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion, deem fit, provided that the aggregate number of shares issued pursuant to this resolution does not exceed ten percent (10%) of the total number of issued shares of the Company at the time of issue AND THAT the Directors be and are hereby also empowered to obtain approval from Bursa Securities for the listing of and quotation for the additional shares so issued AND THAT such authority shall continue to be in force until the conclusion of the next Annual General Meeting ("AGM") of the Company."

-NOTICE OF TWENTY FIFTH ANNUAL GENERAL MEETING (CONT'D)
+NOTICE OF TWENTY SIXTH ANNUAL GENERAL MEETING (CONT'D)

-10. ORDINARY RESOLUTION PROPOSED RENEWAL OF SHAREHOLDERS' MANDATE FOR RECURRENT RELATED PARTY (Resolution 11) TRANSACTIONS OF A REVENUE OR TRADING NATURE ("PROPOSED SHAREHOLDERS' MANDATE")
+ORDINARY RESOLUTION PROPOSED RENEWAL OF SHAREHOLDERS' MANDATE FOR RECURRENT RELATED PARTY TRANSACTIONS OF A REVENUE OR TRADING NATURE ("PROPOSED SHAREHOLDERS' MANDATE")